Difference Between Avenue and Boulevard

 What is Boulevard?

-Boulevard is a typical multi-lane road, which can be seen in urban areas.
+Boulevard is a typical multi-lane road which can be seen in urban areas.
 It is a broad and wide street with multiple lanes.
-These lanes are split up with median.
+These lanes are split up with a median.

-A boulevard commonly has vegetation in its one or both sides.
-This successfully makes a boulevard visually delightful and bestowed a graphical look upon it.
+A boulevard commonly has vegetation on one or both sides.
+This successfully makes a boulevard visually delightful and bestows a graphical look upon it.

-It is a multi-purpose street, it has several functions, it accommodates both vehicles and pedestrians, it controls the movement of traffic accordingly and also holds a green space in the urban city.
+It is a multi-purpose street, and it has several functions, it accommodates both vehicles and pedestrians, controls the movement of traffic accordingly, and also holds a green space in the urban city.

 boulevard